jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 I don’t recall any sample code where they delete any objects created via their design patterns.
 Some of their examples leak memory.
 I assume they assumed that developers would know enough to handle the memory management.

 When I was a C++ developer, I’d pair `acquire()` with `release(object)` when I designed creational mechanisms.
 When the Client Application was done with an object, it would `release` it.
 The `release(object)` method would manage any cleanup that was needed.
 Keep in mind that Factory Method objects would be deleted.
 Object Pool objects would be cleaned and returned to the Pool.
 Singletons would not be affected.
-By adding `release`, the creation mechanism was also resonsible for any clean up.
-The only developer resonsibility was calling `release`.
+By adding `release`, the creation mechanism was also responsible for any clean up.
+The only developer responsibility was calling `release`.

 I didn’t trust developers to always call `release(object)`.
 So I used [Resource Allocation Is Instantiation](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (RAII).
 A small wrapper class managed the object lifecycle. `acquire()` was called in the wrapper's constructor and `release(object)` was called in its destructor.
 I’d had come full circle and completely encapsulated the use of creational design patterns within an object whose lifecycle was traditional C++.